EXCEL THROUGH EVIDENCE-BASED PRACTICE

 This means that the planning and delivery of courses remains current, relevant and valuable to you, especially when it comes to furthering your career.

-Through our online learning platform, you will experience a range of learning and teaching approaches including lectures, tutorials, group work and independent project work.
+Through our online learning platform, you will experience a range of learning and teaching approaches including lectures, seminars, tutorials, work-based learning and project work.

-You will also have the flexibility to tailor the subject of many of your assessments and final Dissertation to disciplines or specialisms that are relevant and of interest to you.
+You will also have the flexibility to tailor the subject of many of your assessments to disciplines or specialisms that are relevant and of interest to you.

 - Apply knowledge of the policies and principles of veterinary nursing and how this relates to roles such as expert practitioner, manager, educator and researcher